-Here’s Why Twitter Thinks Melania Trump Used a Body Double
+Did Melania Trump Use a Body Double?
+Twitter Thinks So

 See some of Twitter’s conspiracy theories about Melania’s body double below:

-"MY WIFE MELANIA WHO HAPPENS TO BE RIGHT HERE" IS EXACTLY WHAT SOMEONE WHOSE WIFE MELANIA HAPPENS TO *NOT* BE RIGHT HERE WOULD SAY https://t.co/vVIz3Q6QQe— Sam Stryker (@sbstryker) October 18, 2017
+"MY WIFE MELANIA WHO HAPPENS TO BE RIGHT HERE" IS EXACTLY WHAT SOMEONE WHOSE WIFE MELANIA HAPPENS TO *NOT* BE RIGHT HERE WOULD SAY https://t.co/vVIz3Q6QQe

 <) )╯THAT'S